Linkspan: Operation

 Initially a linkspan was a ramp that was attached to the pier at one end and was suspended above the water at the other.
 The height above the water was controlled either by hydraulic rams or cables, these types of linkspans were less well designed for the various conditions of the tide, wave and current and so were superseded by underwater tank linkspans that through compressed air can be adjusted for ferry ramp height and often need no adjustment for tidal height.
-The aim of all this is to have the linkspan at the roughly same height above the water as that of the car deck on whichever ferry happens to be docking at the time.
+The aim of all this is to have the linkspan at roughly the same height above the water as that of the car deck on whichever ferry happens to be docking at the time.
 All that is then needed is for a ramp (usually on the vessel) to be lowered, bridging the gap between the ferry and the linkspan.

 In ports such as Dover a Marine Development "double deck" linkspan can be found where two decks of a large ferry can be loaded simultaneously.

-Linkspans can also used for passenger walkways.
+Linkspans can also be used for passenger walkways.